Is this going to be the year that you get your life together?

 - You can choose your thoughts and feeling – this will also influence what you achieve in your life.

-Get the audiobook or ebook of The Law of Attraction with $5 discount.
+Get the audiobook or ebook of The Law of Attraction.

 Why read it?

-There is no doubt that Tony Robins is one of the best self improvement coaches out there.
+There is no doubt that Tony Robbins is one of the best self-improvement coaches out there.
 Having a book about finance written from his perspective focuses on the important things, such as emotional response to market moves.
 Robins interviewed the most successful financial investors out there to share all their lessons in this book.

 - Winter (a market recession) will come as they always do, but spring (market recovery and beyond) will always follow.